enonic/lib-urlredirect/README.md

 With 2.x of this library we improved the usability of the library, but this also meant we had to break something.

-To upgrade, just make sure you delete any URL template you have set up for 1.x **first**, the page controller it uses is removed from the library in 2.x.
+To upgrade, just make sure you delete any URL template in Content Studio you have set up for 1.x **first**.
+The page controller it used is removed from the library in 2.x and will break.

 After this, you can add the new library to your `build.gradle` and build the app again.